rita-barbosa/LAPR5-2425/docs/sprint-1/1220683/us-5.1.20/readme.md

 - 5.1.20.3. | The system logs the creation of new operation types and makes them available for scheduling immediately.

+- 5.1.20.4. | The patient must have access to the operation type history and past appointments much link with the issued operation type version when they were created.

 **Dependencies/References:**